Welcome to Srdjan Djurovic's research group: Psychiatric Molecular Genetics Group

 • Genetics of neuropsychopharmaceutics

-• Cooperation and biobanking with the national cohorts and further collaboration with other large-scale studies for validation and QC steps
+• Cooperation and biobanking with large-scale studies including the national cohorts and further collaboration with other large-scale studies for validation and QC steps

 Contact information: